 Paired up with some cheese toasts, this is what I would consider a meal.
 Especially if the bowl was big enough.

-Other vegetarian soups to try:
+Other vegetarian soup recipes to try:

 - Perfect Tomato Soup